-Obama's Latest MIT Speech Shaded Trump Hard, Without Even Uttering His Name
+Obama Shaded Trump HARD In His Latest Speech, Without Even Uttering His Name

 In a private speech at the Massachusetts Institute of Technology on Friday, former president Barack Obama took a veiled swipe at President Trump, boasting that the Obama White House was free of "scandals that embarrassed us.
 Although the former president didn't mention Trump by name, many nonetheless interpreted the remarks as a reference to the near-constant stream of scandals that Trump has faced since his swearing in a little over a year ago.